-- PDU Sequence Number within a PDU Set (PSN): A 16-bit field that is set to 0 for the first PDU in the PDU set and incremented monotonically for every PDU in the PDU set in the order of transmission from the sender.
+- PDU Sequence Number within a PDU Set (PSN): A 10-bit field that is set to 0 for the first PDU in the PDU set and incremented monotonically for every PDU in the PDU set in the order of transmission from the sender.

 - PDU Set Importance (I) : A 4-bit field which identifies the importance of a PDU Set within a QoS Flow.
 A value of 0 is used when the PDU set importance is not set by the sender.
 Values 1-15 can be used for setting the importance of the PDU set such that a higher value indicates a higher importance.

-- Rsvd: A 7-bit field reserved for future use.
+- Burst indication (B): A 3-bit field that provides information about the burst.

-Note: It is not required for the UPF to set the importance field exactly as communicated in the RTP HE by the sender.
+- Rsv: A 2-bit field reserved for future use.

-Senders should consider that multiplexed RTP streams are treated as a single QoS flow and set the importance field accordingly, i.e., the importance field for one bitstream will affect the PDU sets in other multiplexed streams as well.
-Senders, especially for multimodal multiplexed streams, should consider the following scheme in the table for setting importance, where the streams in the table refer to RTP streams multiplexed into a single session or RTP streams that are processed together by sender and receiver.
+NOTE: It is not required for the UPF to set the importance field in the GTP-U header exactly as communicated in the RTP HE by the sender.